 First, to unpack this question a bit, if a landlord wonders whether or not their Chicago apartment’s rent reflects the market conditions in the wake of price increases, they’ll need to first dive into the state of the market.
 Apartment rents in Chicago have skyrocketed, but the city’s prices still maintain a lower growth rate than the national average.
 According to CoreLogic RentalTrends, the average rental price for apartments in Chicago has surged by 11 percent since last year, while the national annual rent inflation has reached a record 14 percent.

 Finding Fair Market Value for Chicago Apartments in 2022

-Tips for Avoiding Long-Term Vacancy in Chicago Apartments in 2022
+Tips for Avoiding Long-Term Vacancy in Chicago Apartments in 2022 and 2023

 Avoid Overcharging for Rent and Giving Renters Cold Feet